 Forms are always the best tool to use in documenting or recording

-Having a forms to fill up with will provide a better and faster flow of calibration execution.
-It is a template that will guide and show you what to do next.
+Having a form to fill up with will provide a better and faster flow of calibration execution.
+It is a calibration template that will guide and show you what to do next.
 Just fill in the blanks.

 The following are a list of forms and records that we need to have while performing calibration: